Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 Compare TurboTax for Business

-If you have your own business and are self-employed as a sole proprietor or you are incorporated, then you need one of these business versions.
+If you have your own business and are self-employed as a sole proprietor or you are incorporated, then you need one of the business versions I discuss below.

 Home & Business